top of page

 Our complaints partner

-In the event that a complaint is made against Mr Cook the complaint will be investigated by one of the other partners.
+In the event that a complaint is made against Mr McCallister the complaint will be investigated by one of the other partners.

 What will happen next?